Nanoatic/Snake/libs/SDL2-2.0.9-Mingw/docs/README-ios.md

         // Initialize the Game Center for scoring and matchmaking InitGameCenter();

-        // Set up the game to run in the window animation callback on iOS
+        // Set up the game to run in the GameWindow animation callback on iOS
         // so that Game Center and so forth works correctly.
-        SDL_iPhoneSetAnimationCallback(window, 1, ShowFrame, NULL);
+        SDL_iPhoneSetAnimationCallback(GameWindow, 1, ShowFrame, NULL);
     #else
         while ( running ) {
             ShowFrame(0);